 Chair: Kristin Morgan, Alpha Chapter at New York University

-Responsible for working with the Delta Phi Epsilon Delegation and Director of Panhellenic Outreach to create and carry out successful strategies for growth of DPhiE.
+Responsible for working with the Delta Phi Epsilon Delegation and Director of Chapter Services to create and carry out successful strategies for growth of DPhiE.
 Also upholds and works to improve the image of the sorority within Panhellenic.

 Co-Chairs: Emily Meister, Alpha Iota Chapter at University of San Francisco & Katie DeVito, Delta Sigma Chapter at Rider University